pytorch/kineto/tb_plugin/README.md

 We regard each running with profiler enabled as a "run".
 In most cases a run is a single process.
 If DDP is enabled, then a run includes multiple processes.
-We name each process as a "worker".
+We name each process a "worker".

-Each run corresponds to a sub-folder under "--logdir" specified folder.
+Each run corresponds to a sub-folder under the folder specified by "--logdir".
-Under each run's sub-folder, each file is one worker's dumped chrome tracing file.
+Each sub-folder contains one or more chrome trace files, one for each process.
-The kineto/tb_plugin/samples is an example of how to organize the files.
+The kineto/tb_plugin/samples is an example of how the files are organized.

-You can select run and worker on the left control panel.
+You can select the run and worker on the left control panel.

 ![Alt text](https://github.com/pytorch/kineto/blob/tb_plugin/tb_plugin/docs/images/control_panel.PNG)

 Runs: Select a run.
-Each run is a PyTorch running with profiling.
+Each run is a PyTorch workload with profiling enabled.

 Worker: Select a worker.
 Each worker is a process.
-There could be multiple workers under DDP running.
+There could be multiple workers when DPP is used.

-Views: We organize the profiling result into multiple view pages, from most coarse-grained (overview-level) to most fine-grained (kernel-level).
+Views: We organize the profiling result into multiple views, from coarse-grained (overview-level) to fine-grained (kernel-level).

-Currently it has the following views to help user diagnose performance.
+Currently we have the following performance diagnosis views:
 - Overall View
 - Operator View
 - Kernel View
 - Trace View

-The following will introduce these views.
+We describe each of these views below.

 * Overall View

 The overall view is a top level view of the process in your profiling run.
 It shows an overview of time cost, including both host and GPU devices.
-The process could be changed in left panel's "Workers" field.
+You can select the current worker in the left panel's "Workers" dropdown menu.

 An example of overall view:
 ![Alt text](https://github.com/pytorch/kineto/blob/tb_plugin/tb_plugin/docs/images/overall_view.PNG)

-Step Time Breakdown: This shows performance summary.
+Step Time Breakdown: This shows the performance summary.
 We regard each iteration (usually a mini-batch) as a step.
-Each step is broken into the multiple categories of time cost.
-The categories are as follows:
+The time spent on each step is broken down into multiple categories as follows:

 1. Kernel: Kernels execution time on GPU device;